AnggaR96s/Reforestation/README.md

-## I ate a clock yesterday.
-It was so time consuming.
+## "What time is it?"
+I don't know... it keeps changing.